Ready mix concrete RMC and its advantages and disadvantages

 • Better quality control

-As in case of RMC use of automatic batching machines is done, higher accuracy can be achieved for mixing.
+As in the case of RMC use of automatic batching machines is done, higher accuracy can be achieved for mixing.

-If at site, there is little space to store the material, RMC would be a better option.
+If at the site, there is little space to store the material, RMC would be a better option.

 • Mass production is possible

-• Fewer labours are required at site
+• Fewer labors are required at the site

-Labours for batching and mixing are not required.
+Labors for batching and mixing are not required.

-• As batching is done with high precision machines, wastage of cement could be controlled.
+• As batching is done with high-precision machines, wastage of cement could be controlled.

 Disadvantages of Ready Mix Concrete

-Often the site at which RMC is used and where RMC is manufactured are far away in distance.
+Often the site at which RMC is used and where RMC is manufactured are far away in the distance.
 Hence, travel time is also increased and we need to use superplasticizers.

-Further reading
+Further reading –

-You can read further on ready mix concrete on onlinecivilforum
+You can read further on Ready Mix Concrete on online civil forum

-What is prestressed concrete?
+What is prestressed concrete?- A Bird Eye View

 Leave a Reply